UPDATED: JULY 05, 2023 | 3 MIN READ

 What is the international insurance coverage?

 International insurance plans provide comprehensive coverage for those residing abroad for extended periods, including medical and emergency evacuation, medical care expenses, and maternity coverage.

 Can I buy coverage from another country?

-Certain foreign countries provide a health insurance plan only accessible to their citizens, residents, or immigrants after a certain waiting period.
+Certain foreign countries only provide a health insurance plan accessible to their citizens, residents, or immigrants after a certain waiting period.
 After living in that country for an extended period, residents and their families may be eligible to apply for the health insurance plan offered by the government.

 Is travel insurance worth it?

-Yes, it’s always wise to protect yourself and your family from the unknown.
+It’s always wise to protect yourself and your family from the unknown.
 Even if your health insurance covers you outside the country, doctors at your destination may not accept it.
 Without travel insurance, you could be stuck paying for these bills out of pocket, then seeking reimbursement from your healthcare provider.

 Get help finding the right international health insurance policy

 Finding the right plan for international health insurance can be complicated.
 With many variables and options, speaking to an expert is essential.
 This will ensure you have protection that meets your needs.
 Call or fill out our online rate form for information about policies and rates available.